kthffmn/ucb-class-registrator/README.md

-# UCB Sketch 301
+# UCB Class Registrator

 ## About

-This app is in two parts: a small Ruby app and a JavaScript Chrome extention.
+This app is in two parts.

+1. Ruby App
+2. Chrome Extention

 ## Ruby App